evshary/cheat-sheet/Linux/systemd/README.md

 ## Log service
 * `journalctl -u xxx`: See the log of service.
 * `journalctl --user -u xxx`: See the log of user serivce.
+* `journalctl -u xxx -b -0`: See the last time log of xxx. `-0` can be replaced with other number.

 ## Bootup analyze
 * `systemd-analyze`: Lookup the bootup time.